Get your children involved in some family budget busting

 In support of Financial Capability Week, which aims to raise awareness of the importance of financial capability and what it means, we thought we’d post a little something to inspire you to get your children on the road to being financially capable themselves.

 Getting your children involved in the family budget helps you do two things.
-It encourages them to understand that the costs the Bank of Mum and Dad incur on a daily basis go beyond covering their sweets and pocket money.
+It encourages them to understand that the costs the Bank of Mum and Dad incur on a daily basis go beyond covering their candy and pocket money.
 It also saves you cash while teaching them an invaluable lesson in how to become a savvy spender – not just on whether a lego purchase is really worth it, but in everything they do in the future: from negotiating a mobile phone contract to getting car insurance.

 So – how do you get them involved?